Essential Self Rescue Techniques for Rock Climbers in Maine

 Who This Course Is For

-Climbers transitioning into more remote or alpine terrain
+Climbers preparing for more remote or alpine objectives, including terrain like Katahdin

 Skills You’ll Learn